Sarasota High School: Architecture - Paul Rudolph Addition

+on the National Register of Historic Places.

+Completed in 2015, Harvard Jolly Architecture and Jonathan Parks AIA led the adaptive reuse project.
+After 50 years as classrooms, it was repurposed to become the “front door” of the entire campus and the home of the administrative offices.
+A new gate addresses the character of history without being beholden to it.
+The result is an unadorned update that honors Rudolph's original design – recognized with multiple awards including one from AIA Florida in 2016 and Docomomo's 2021 Modernism in America Awards.

 Sports

 Sarasota High School offers numerous sports at the Freshman, JV, and Varsity levels.
 These sports include cheerleading, marching band, swimming & diving, track & field, wrestling, weight lifting, cross country, basketball, football, softball, golf, sailing, soccer, lacrosse, and baseball.

 Sailor Circus

 The world-famous Sarasota High School Sailor Circus began as a mid-game tumbling demonstration during a football game in 1949.
 The Sailor Circus held their first performance in 1950 as an extension of the PE class at the high school.
 In celebration of the Circus' 20th anniversary in 1969, the Sailor Circus relocated to an arena right outside the school campus.

 It has evolved into a near full-fledged circus of student performers trained and supervised by faculty and parents, some of which are or were professional circus performers.
 The Sailor Circus has appeared on numerous television programs and has traveled throughout the United States, Japan and Peru.
 In 1952, Warner Brothers made a 30-minute short on the Sailor Circus which was shown in theaters throughout North America.
 Through an agreement with Ringling Brothers Barnum and Bailey Combined Shows, Inc. (Ringling having a long association with Sarasota), the Sailor Circus is officially known as "The Greatest Little Show On Earth".

+In 2008, the Sarasota County School Board dropped Sailor Circus due to "safety hazard" and the Sailor Circus was picked up by The Police Athletic League (P.A.L.) of Sarasota ran by the Sherriff's Office.
 2009 was the mark of the 60th anniversary of Sailor circus, which is no longer affiliated with Sarasota High School.
-It is operated by the Circus Arts Conservatory.
+In 2013 the Circus Arts Conservatory bought the Sailor Circus Arena and turned it into Sailor Circus Academy for pre-professional development all the way through age 21.